Why Is Elder Abuse So Common and What Can You Do to Stop It? Our Huntington Nursing Home Abuse Lawyers Are Here to Help

 On December 28th, 2018, Senior Trooper Jared Tupper arrested Wheeler on, “three counts of abuse and neglect of incapacitated adults causing bodily injury, one count of abuse and neglect of incapacitated adults causing serious bodily injury, and four counts of crimes against the elderly,” Tupper told Bluefield Daily Telegraph.

 An investigation was opened after Wheeler was suspended for suspected physical abuse.
-The victims ranged from ages 52 to 92.
+The abused and neglected individuals ranged from ages 52 to 92.

 Staff Abuse of Elderly Patients is Shockingly Common

 Unfortunately, it is commonplace for elderly individuals living in nursing homes to experience some form of abuse.
 In fact, a national study found that “nearly 1 in 3 nursing homes were cited for violations of federal standards that had potential to cause harm or that had caused actual harm,” reported the National Center on Elder Abuse.

 The consistency of elder abuse cases in care facilities is a systemic problem in West Virginia and across the nation that needs to be addressed and fought.
 Abusive nursing home staff should be fired and prosecuted, however, it can be challenging to know when abuse is taking place.

 While elder abuse happens frequently, a shocking amount of cases go unreported due to the physical and mental limitations of many of those affected.
 In other words, elderly individuals are not always capable of warning someone that they’re being mistreated.

 In order for the appropriate measures to be taken against abusive staff, such as Mr. Wheeler, it is crucial for you to be aware of the risks your elderly loved one faces if they reside in a nursing home.